Winx Club: The Secret of the Lost Kingdom: Plot

+Alfea is then attacked by Mandragora, who gains insight into Bloom before vanishing.
+After restoring Alfea, the group heads to Pixie Village in search of a way into the Obsidian Circle.
+Guided by Lockette, they approach the gateway.
+Mandragora intervenes, pitting Riven against Sky and endangering Musa.

 The girls are forced to face their worst fears, and Bloom sees a vision of what happened to her birth parents: Oritel was pulled into the Obsidian Circle by the Ancestral Witches while Marion absorbed herself into the sword in order to be with him.
 To Bloom's horror, she sees her father frozen in stone, the same fate for all inhabitants of her planet.
 All the fairies then wake up from their trances, only to come face-to-face with the Ancestral Witches, who severely weaken the Winx except Bloom.
 They force Bloom to make a choice between destroying the sword and saving her adoptive parents or taking the sword and letting Mandragora kill them, as seen in an image.
-Luckily, Bloom sees through the illusion and places her trust in the boys, while they are still fighting Mandragora, unleashing the power of the Dragon Flame.

-Outside, Riven recalls all what he and Musa have been through together.
+Luckily, Bloom sees through the illusion and places her trust in the boys, while they are still fighting Mandragora, unleashing the power of the Dragon Flame.Outside, Riven recalls all what he and Musa have been through together.
 Regaining his sanity, he lifts her up and they kiss.
 Meanwhile, chasing after Mandragora, Sky arrives moments later to aid a struggling Bloom and takes the sword, but supposedly dies, as only a king can wield the sword.